-This chunky olive tapenade is flavored with lemon-infused olive oil and tangy feta- a memorable party appetizer!
+This chunky Olive Tapenade recipe is flavored with lemon-infused olive oil and tangy feta, a delicious and memorable party appetizer!

 Olives might be my very favorite party food.
 I love basically anything in brine, but I just can’t get enough of the salty, tangy taste of olives.

 I love my deep fried olives for a holiday get together, but I wanted something even easier.

 I adore olive tapenade, and while this version isn’t strictly traditional, it’s certainly easy and universally appealing.
 Traditional tapenades are usually made with finely pureed olives and anchovies, but since I wanted to make a vegetarian version I decided to leave out the fish.

 I also love good food presentation, so I used both green and Kalamata olives and rather than pureeing them I gave them a good fine mince.
 I love seeing the texture of the olives!

 Adding the cheese makes this a great olive and feta dip!

 Simplicity: One of the reasons I love this recipe so much is its simplicity.
 With just a handful of ingredients and minimal cook time, you can whip this up in no time.
 Perfect for those spontaneous gatherings or when you just need a quick appetizer.

 Burst of Flavors: The combination of tangy feta, briny olives, and that zesty lemon kick… it’s just divine!
 It’s a lovely way to tantalize the taste buds and introduce a new flavor profile to friends and family.